vmware-archive/hillview/docs/userManual.md

 ![An array of heatmap views](hillview-heatmap-array.png)

-A Trellis plot is an array of heatmaps, grouped by a third column.
-Currently the third column is restricted to be a categorical column.
+A Trellis plot is an array of heatmaps, grouped by a third column, which currently is restricted to be a categorical column.
-A Trellis plot is an array of heatmaps, where each heatmap corresponds to the rows that have a specific value in the third (categorical) column.
+Each heatmap is comprised of the rows that have a specific value in the third (categorical) column.

 *TODO* discuss missing values